 Upon completion of an initial draft of the revised plan, a planning consultant was hired to work with the Commission to further refine and clarify goals, objectives and policies including the exploration of alternative future land use strategies.
 A revised draft plan was prepared and a public hearing was held on September 25, 2007.
 The Valley Township Future Land Use Plan was finalized and adopted by the Planning Commission on September 25, 2007.
-Amendments were completed on July 14, 2009.
+Amendments were completed on July 14, 2009 and the name changed to Valley Township Master Plan.
+The Master Plan was amended on April 23, 2013.
+The Master Plan was reviewed in total in 2014.
+The 2014 Valley Township Master Plan was finalized and adopted by the Planning Commission on November 25, 2014.

 Throughout the development of the plan and amendments, the township and the Commission followed procedural requirements of the Township Planning Act including notification of neighboring communities and other entities of the Township's intent to prepare a plan and subsequent solicitation for input from neighboring communities (and other entities).
+The 2014 Master Plan was distributed to adjacent townships and the Department of Natural Resources.